silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 ### "failed to send client protocol version"

-This error may be intermittent.
-It is symptomatic of a limit being reached on the number of indices.
-Ways to reduce the number of indicies:
+This error has been seen intermittently.
+It has been worked around with a change directly in thirdparty/sphinxapi.php.

 ## Sorting Issues